mr-beerkiss/frontend-style-guide/javascript/README.md

     itemsCopy = items.slice();
     ```

-  - To convert an array-like object to an array, use Array#slice.
+  - To convert an array-like object to an array, use Array.prototype.slice.

     ```javascript
     function trigger() {